-The best laptop for photo editors should be a content creator's power machine that's equipped with a zippy hard drive, stocked with artist-friendly ports and jam-packed with relevant photo editing software.
+The best laptop for photo editors should be a content creator's dream.
+It should be a powerful machine that's equipped with a zippy hard drive, stocked with artist-friendly ports and jam-packed with relevant photo editing software.
+It should also have a GPU that can handle graphics-intensive applications.

-And of course, as a photo editor, you'll also need a beautiful display that's capable of accurately reproducing a wide range of colors is another must.
+And of course, as a photo editor, you'll also need a beautiful display that's capable of accurately reproducing a wide range of colors.

 At Laptop Mag, we've reviewed a myriad of laptops that are perfect for photo editors and we test for benchmarks that are important for photo editors, including Delta-E scores, sRGB gamut volume and graphics performance.
-Armed with these metrics, we've put together a list of the best photo editing laptops.
+Armed with these metrics, we've put together a list of the best photo editing laptops we've reviewed.
+Trust us, we know which laptops are best for photo editors.

 For those who also dabble in video, check out our best video editing laptops.
 If you prefer to edit photos on a touch screen using your finger or a stylus then head over to our best touch screen laptops and best 2-in-1 pages for more specific recommendations.